Need help voting?

 Voting In Person

-Election Day for the Democratic Primary Runoff is Tue., July 14th.
-All Vote Centers are open 7 AM to 7 PM.
+Early Voting begins Tue., Oct.
+13th and runs thru Fri., Oct 30th.
+Election Day is Tue., Nov.
+3rd.
+All Vote Centers are open 7:00 AM to 7:00 PM Monday thru Saturday and from 1:00 PM to 6:00 PM Sundays.
 You must take an approved photo ID with you to the polls.

 Voters are strongly encouraged to wear a mask and practice social distancing and good hygiene when at a polling place.
 Curbside voting is also available, call or text the number provided via signage at the designated parking spots.